All Episodes

 I mean, I think it would be faster in a free society because you try and give kids more opportunities earlier.

-I mean, again, you know, I've got this Dickensian history, I got my first job when I was 10 years old.
+I got my first job when I was 10 years old.

 But having the problem of it takes so long to grow human beings means that if a marriage doesn't work out, society is kind of messed up, like in very foundational ways.

-Society has a massive important, necessary investment, and because of the repercussions in the provision of resources to children.
+Society has a massive, important, necessary investment, and because of the repercussions in the provision of resources to children.

 And society really can't survive if resources aren't given to children.

-Because children, I mean, they need food, they need a shelter, they need I mean, braces, health care, uh, they need uh clothing, they need toys, all this kind of stuff, right?
+It really doesn't work at all because children, I mean, they need food, they need a shelter, they need braces, healthcare, they need clothing, they need toys, all this kind of stuff, right?

-If a man is not providing for his children, society has a big problem on its head.
+So because of that, if a man is not providing for his children, society has a big problem on its head.

 You're going to have to find a way to get resources to children one way or another.